 Being clean shaven will ensure a good seal to the face when wearing tight fitting masks, thus preventing any leaks or breathing in of contaminated air.

 Some people, for religious or other reasons, cannot get rid of their facial hair and will need alternative forms of RPE.

-Give our office a call on 0161 761 4424 to arrange a face fit test or email us at firstname.lastname@example.org
+Give our office a call on 0161 761 4424 to arrange a face fit test or to enquire about ‘face fit train the tester’ training.
+You can also email us at firstname.lastname@example.org

 Did you find this article interesting?
 Then check out our other interesting articles below.

 For all your asbestos training needs call us on 0161 761 4424 or visit https://www.armcoasbestostraining.co.uk/asbestos-training-courses/ to book an asbestos training course.